Could gut bacteria be harnessed to fight cancer?

 Importantly Routy et al. identify and experimentally validate an individual species of gut bacteria with significant potential for cancer treatment.
 Patients could potentially be screened for these species of gut bacteria prior to treatment or have the species introduced (for example, through faecal microbiota transplants) as part of their therapy.

-Our understanding of gut microbiota is still hampered by the limited number of bacterial species we have grown in the laboratory and genome sequenced.
+The understanding of gut microbiota is still hampered by the limited number of bacterial species we have grown in the laboratory and genome sequenced.
 One key aim of our research is to overcome these barriers by growing the bacteria and making them available to researchers all over the world.

 We still know comparatively little about the majority of bacteria that live in our guts.
 While 95 per cent of bacteria don’t have the ability to cause disease, most research focuses on the less than five per cent that do.
 Much more research is still required to understand how these bacteria might impact upon our health before we can develop therapies for broad application in cancer patients.